Lucy R. Lippard: Career

 In 1976, Lucy Lippard published a monographic work on the sculptor Eva Hesse combining biography and criticism, formal analysis and psychological readings to tell the story of her life and career.
 The book was designed by Hesse’s friend and colleague, Sol LeWitt.
 Each of her seventy sculptures and many of her drawings are reproduced and discussed within the book.
 Being a long-time friend of Hesse, Lippard treads a fine line between public and private life.
 She writes about the achievements and many struggles in Hesse’s life that had an impact on who she was as a person.
 Eva Hesse was born in 1936, in Germany, but because of her Jewish upbringing she and her family were forced to flee from the Nazi regime in 1938, arriving in New York in 1939.
 During their flight, Hesse’s father kept diaries of the journey for each of the children, a habit Hesse returned to later in her life.
 In these diaries she talked about the struggles in her life.
-Hesse is an American artist known for her innovative use of materials in her sculptures, such as fibreglass, latex and plastics.
-This innovative use of ‘soft’ materials, have become an inspiration source for a younger generation of women artists.
+Hesse is an American artist known for her innovative use of materials in her sculptures, such as fiberglass, latex and plastics.
+This innovative use of ‘soft’ materials has become an inspiration source for a younger generation of women artists.
 Lippard further writes that although Hesse died before feminism affected the art world, she was well aware of the manner in which her experience as a woman altered her art and her career.
 In writing this important work on Eva Hesse, Lucy Lippard has tapped into her knowledge of and passion for feminism, particularly within the art world.
 Although the book is long out-of-print, this classic text remains both an insightful critical analysis and a tribute to an important female artist ‘whose genius has become increasingly apparent with the passage of time.’

 Since 1966, Lippard has written thirty books on feminism, art, politics, and place, as well as a novel and experimental works in fiction and autobiography.
 She has received numerous awards and accolades from literary critics and art associations.
 A 2012 exhibition on her seminal book, Six Years: The Dematerialization of the Art Object at the Brooklyn Museum, titled "Six Years": Lucy R. Lippard and the Emergence of Conceptual Art", cites Lippard's scholarship as its point of entry into a discussion about conceptual art during its era of emergence, demonstrating her crucial role in the contemporary understanding of this period of art production and criticism.